-Table 14.1 Clustering Protocol
+Table 15.1 Clustering Protocol

 clusterBehavior Clusters in depth-first order the parts of the receiver required for executing GemStone Smalltalk code (the receiver and its method dictionary).
 Returns true if the receiver was already clustered in the current transaction. clusterDescription Clusters in depth-first order those instance variables in the receiver that describe the structure of the receiver's instances.
 (Does not cluster the receiver itself.)
-The instance variables clustered are instVarNames, classVars, categories, and class histories. clusterBehaviorExceptMethods: aCollectionOfMethodNames This method can sometimes provide a better clustering of the receiving class and its method dictionary by omitting those methods that are seldom used.
-This omission allows frequently used methods to be packed more densely.
+The instance variables clustered are instVarNames, classVars, categories, and class histories.